This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 4. Bad AI e.g. chatGPT goes rogue

-6. Human environmental damage
+6. Human environmental damage (so we can't grow anything)

-7. Loss of natural resources.
+7. Loss of natural resources/loss of biodiversity - fucking up Gaia

 9. Extreme weather events (floods, droughts, tornados...)